lni-dev/moodle-qtype_regexmatch/usage-examples.md

 - `cat test.txt|tee`.

 The semicolon has the same properties, if this option is enabled.
 Additionally, the semicolon will also be matched by a new line´.
-Thus, the regular expression `cat test.txt;tee/P/` will match any of the following example answers:
+Thus, the regular expression `[[cat test.txt;tee]] /P/` will match any of the following example answers:

 - `cat test.txt;tee`
 - `cat test.txt   ;   tee`